-It's difficult to have an effective safety and health program without developing a corporate safety culture that encourages genuine employee involvement.
-As we discovered in Module Two, employees are held accountable by the employer for three personal behaviors:
+It’s difficult to have an effective safety and health program without developing a corporate safety culture that encourages genuine employee involvement.
+As we discovered in the previous module, the employer holds employees accountable for three personal behaviors:

-We also learned that making safety suggestions and involvement in a safety committee or team are two very important behaviors that, although not mandated, should be strongly encouraged.
-It makes sense for the company to develop strategies that promote these employee behaviors.
+We also learned that, although OSHA does not mandate employee involvement in safety committees and making suggestions, employers should encourage them.
+It makes sense for the company to develop policies that promote these employee behaviors.

-This module will explore some of the effective strategies for increasing employee involvement in workplace safety.
-We'll primarily address effective recognition because, as we learned earlier, we do what we do to avoid negative consequences or obtain positive consequences.
-Recognition as a positive consequence can be quite effective in dramatically increasing daily involvement in safety.
+This module will explore effective ways to increase employee involvement in workplace safety.
+We’ll primarily address effective recognition because, as we learned earlier, we do what we do to either avoid negative consequences or receive positive consequences.
+Recognition, as a positive consequence, can be quite effective in increasing involvement in safety.

 Employee involvement means participation by employees at every level.
 When used as part of the term employee ownership, "employee" does not refer uniquely to line or hourly workers, but to everyone involved in the organization at every level and in every department.

-For any safety, health and environmental improvement process to be self-sustaining and successful, it needs to become a seamless part of the organization.
-This is doubly true if the desired end result is employee ownership.
-To that end, the process and its benefits must be seen as having value for the employees, their families and others in the company.
+For any safety, health and environmental improvement process to be self-sustaining and successful, it should become a seamless part of the organization.
+This is doubly true if the desired result is for employees to feel ownership.
+We must see the process and its benefits as having value for the employees, their families and others in the company.

 Reference: Why Employee Involvement May Not Be Enough.
 Topf, Michael D. Occupational Hazards.
 May 2000, Vol. 62 Issue 5, p41.
 2p.
 1

-It's important to understand that administering "programs" is basically a management function requiring effective organizational skill.
-Many companies develop and implement formal safety recognition programs because, well, that's what they've been told works best and that's what everyone else does.
-There are many different types of safety recognition program strategies used and promoted these days.
-Of course, some are more effective than others, but there is certainly no one-fits-all program available today.
+There are many types of safety recognition programs promoted these days.
+Of course, some are more effective than others, but there is certainly no one-fits-all program.
 To be successful, the recognition program must fit the unique culture of the organization.

-You will find that safety recognition programs work best when they exist within a framework of strong leadership.
-However, if your company does not currently have a formal safety recognition program, it doesn't necessarily mean safety incentives and recognition are not in place and being used effectively.
-It just means a formal program has not been established.
-In the best case scenario where there is the presence of strong, tough-caring safety leadership, a formal program may not be needed because leaders are regularly providing meaningful incentives and recognition informally, one-on-one to their employees.
+Safety recognition programs work best when they exist within a culture of strong tough-caring leadership.
+However, if your company does not have a formal safety recognition program, effective informal safety incentives and recognition may still be in place.
+In the best-case scenario, the company may not need a formal program if its leaders informally provide meaningful incentives and recognition, one-on-one to their employees.

 Now, consider this: Is it the tangible reward, itself, that changes behavior, or is it the underlying recognition - the intangible reward - you receive that matters most?
 Like many others, you probably think it's the recognition behind the reward is most important, and we agree.
 We like to be recognized and appreciated for what we do by people who are important to us.
 It makes us feel valuable, important, and a part of a team: something bigger than ourselves.